-Inside Amanda Bynes' Private World: How She's Staging Her Return to Hollywood
+Inside Amanda Bynes' Private World

 As tweets go, they were #basic.
-When Amanda Bynes logged onto her social media page in August of 2016 after a six-month hiatus, the messages she shared bordered on banal.
+When Amanda Bynes logged onto her social media page in August 2016 after a six-month hiatus, the messages she shared bordered on banal.
 She was swamped with classes at L.A.'s Fashion Institute of Design and Merchandising, she said, and had just made it through midterms.
 "I am really loving school and I feel that I am learning a lot," she detailed in her first tweets since showing off a fresh haircut that February.
 "I enjoy all of my classes and my teachers are excellent."
 In fact she was so focused on her studies, she said, "I don't have time to tweet."

 Requesting that Drake you-know-what her vagina this was not.
-Bynes, who marks her 32nd birthday today, has come a long way since she rushed to share every thought that crossed her mind with her 3.2 million followers.
+Bynes has come a long way since being under the influence caused her to share every thought that crossed her mind with her 3.2 million followers.
 (For the record, she's said she was trying to be funny with her Drake missive, "but I was also on drugs.")
-Nearly four years sober since her lowest point saw her placed on an involuntary psychiatric hold, the Thousand Oaks, California native is focused on working with a life coach—a source tells E!
-News their relationship "is productive and helpful,"—and completing her studies this fall.
+Since her lowest point saw her placed on an involuntary psychiatric hold, the Thousand Oaks, Calif. native is focused on working with a life coach—a source tells E!
+News their relationship "is productive and helpful,"—and moving from her Associate of Art degree in Merchandise Product Development to her Bachelor degree.
 Explains the source, "She really wants to finish what she started at FIDM."

 And then, should all go to plan, return to her roots.
-Despite announcing her retirement in 2010 with—what else—a tweet declaring "I don't love acting anymore, so I've stopped doing it," the former child star revealed in an interview last June that she misses performing.
+Despite announcing her retirement in 2010 with—what else?—a tweet declaring "I don't love acting anymore, so I've stopped doing it," the former child star revealed in a 2017 interview that she misses performing.
 "I have something surprising to tell you," she teased in her chat with The Lowdown host Diana Madison, "I'm going to start acting again."

+Because while she fully intends to use her FIDM degrees, already making plans for a future fashion line, "I want to get back into acting first," she revealed this past November in her PAPER cover story.
+It was far from the most shocking admission she shared for the magazine's annual "Break the Internet" issue, but it was, perhaps the most enlightening glimpse into how much her life has changed the past few years.

+Her days of "experimenting" with drugs long over, she shared, "I really feel ashamed of how those substances made me act.
+When I was off of them, I was completely back to normal and immediately realized what I had done—it was like an alien had literally invaded my body.
+That is such a strange feeling."

+And should she still wish to give her previous career another stab when she's done focusing on self-care, well, we're guessing the entertainment industry will be waiting.

-Discovered at a Los Angeles children's comedy camp as a grade-schooler, Bynes showed a natural gift for physical comedy when she began her six-year run on the Nickelodeon sketch show All That in 1996.
+Discovered at a Los Angeles children's comedy camp as a grade-schooler, by then already a seasoned professional with some 20 commercials under her child-sized belt, Bynes showed a natural gift for physical comedy when she began her six-year run on the Nickelodeon sketch show All That in 1996.
+"It was a dream come true," she said of being cast in the now nostalgia-inducing sketch comedy show.
+"It was unbelievable to me."

+And she was unbelievable in it.
 "She is fearless," former costar Kel Mitchell assessed of her skills in a February appearance on E!'s Daily Pop.
 As she scored her own spinoff, The Amanda Show, and collected roles in everything from What a Girl Wants to Hairspray, industry insiders praised both her comedic timing and her ability to avoid the Hollywood club scene that had waylaid other young stars.

-Bowers/Getty Images

-"I've seen kids in her position experiment with drugs and be too promiscuous, but Amanda has avoided all that," producer Dan Schneider asserted of the then-16-year-old in a 2002 New York Times profile that touted Bynes as a "proud product" of the Nick pipeline.
-"My wife, who knows her, says she's almost like Marcia Brady in that she's so clean-cut and wholesome."

 Turns out it was a part she played just a bit too well.
 As she was continuously cast as the uptight best friend (Hairspray) or the bubbly, somewhat goofy teen (What I Like About You) she reportedly grew resentful that she wasn't scoring the more mature roles being offered to the likes of, say, Lindsay Lohan.

+Bowers/Getty Images

 "Everybody had her as a goody-goody.
 She couldn't break out of that genre," an unnamed executive explained to The Hollywood Reporter.
 "Her frustration was, 'I could have played this role; I could have played that role.
 I'm not getting the Lindsay Lohan roles.'"

 Of course at the time Lohan, just three months older, had racked up a handful of arrests for drunk driving and drug possession, while Bynes had made it a point to publicly eschew the type of wild behavior that could saddle her with a party girl rep. "I'm not that interested in the club scene and drinking doesn't appeal to me so it's actually easier for me not to do it.
 I have never been offered drugs," she shared in a 2007 Showbiz Tonight interview that now feels just a tad ominous.
 "I'm surrounded by people who aren't interested in that.
 Birds of a feather flock together and I definitely don't fly with that crowd."